-GED certificate recipient.
-A status of "GED certificate recipient" indicates that: (a) the preceding five statuses do not apply; and (b) the student received a GED certificate by August 31, 2016.
+TxCHSE recipient.
+A status of "TxCHSE recipient" indicates that: (a) the preceding five statuses do not apply; and (b) the student received a TxCHSE by August 31, 2017.
 A leaver record is not required for the student.

 Dropout.
 A status of "dropout" indicates that: (a) the preceding six statuses do not apply; and (b) the student is a dropout.
 The district is required to submit a leaver record for the student with a leaver reason code for dropout, and the record is loaded into the dropout database.